The TRT Sound certificate is to the "recording chain" what the THX certificate is to the "reproduction chain".

 We choose a spot to place our mics in but, at this point, the only thing we should be concern with is image (as if we were placing a video camera).
 This will be the place of the mics for every recording.

 Once we have our mics in place we run tests to determine what we can do to the acoustics of the hall to try to improve the sound at the pick up point.
 The more resources and time we have the better the results will be but even with endless resources and time we will never completely fix everything.
 What ever we end up with will be the hall configuration we will use for every recording.

-Then we work on an eq filter that will compensate for those things that could not be fixed on the physical hall.
-We will use this exact same eq filter in all our recordings (this eq filter is what we call the "calibration").
+Then we work on a filter that will compensate for those things that could not be fixed on the physical hall.
+We will use this filter exactly the same way in all our recordings (this filter is what we call the "calibration").

 - Things we do prior to each recording session:

 - Things we do after each recording session:

 Nothing subjective, just process the recording with the calibration filter.